BootBlock/PoSh-Backup/README.md

 *   `-UseVSS`: Forces the script to attempt using Volume Shadow Copy Service for all processed jobs (requires Administrator privileges).
 *   `-TestArchive`: Forces an integrity test of newly created archives for all processed jobs.
 *   `-Simulate`: Runs in simulation mode, as described above.
+*   `-TreatSevenZipWarningsAsSuccessCLI`: Forces 7-Zip exit code 1 (Warning) to be treated as a success for the job status, overriding any configuration settings.
 *   `-PauseBehaviourCLI <Always|Never|OnFailure|OnWarning|OnFailureOrWarning>`: Controls if the script pauses with a "Press any key to continue" message before exiting.
 Overrides the `PauseBeforeExit` setting in the configuration file.

 For a full list of all command-line parameters and their descriptions, use PowerShell's built-in help: